Emmanuel-Begati/paytrak/README.md

-# Credit Alert Tracker App
+# Paytrak

 ## Project Overview
-The Credit Alert Tracker App is a cross-platform mobile application designed to scan SMS messages for credit alerts related to student payments.
+The Paytrak is a cross-platform mobile application designed to scan SMS messages for credit alerts related to student payments.
 It tracks the total received payments and provides users with a user-friendly interface to manage their transactions.

 ## Tech Stack
 - **Frontend:** React Native (TypeScript)